 - Full Page Sticker Sheets

 If you’d prefer not to use our printable, you can definitely still DIY this!
-It is just as fun (and a wonderful art experience) to create your own sheets of simple architectural patterns with markers & a ruler, stamps or watercolors.
-You can use our patterns for inspiration!
+It is just as fun (and a wonderful art experience) to create your own sheets of simple architectural patterns with markers & a ruler, stamps, or watercolors.
+You can use our patterns for inspiration, or use magazines like this adorable shoebox house from My Poppet Makes cleverly incorporated!

 MCM-Inspired DIY Shoebox House Instructions: